petetheman79/votd-plugin/README.md

-Daily Bible Verse Plugin Readme..
+Daily Bible Verse Plugin Readme.

-coming soon...
+This WordPress plugin installs a Widget that will fetch the YouVersion Verse Of The Day.

+In order to use this plugin you need to obtain an ApiKey from YouVersion: https://developers.youversion.com/